 For normal babies, what we usually prescribe is - breastfeeds ‘on-demand.’
 That is, feed the baby only when the baby cries with hunger or cries for milk.
 Do not attempt to feed by the clock.

-Normally, babies of this age feed once every 2 hours, but, that does not mean you try feeding at 6-8-10-12 o'clock.
-If baby is active and playful, it only means that he is content and not hungry.
-Don’t attempt feeding at that time.
-Wait till he asks for food.
-If it’s practically possible, avoid all other feeds for 2 more months.
-Exclusively breast feed for the first 6 months.
+Normally, babies of this age feed once every two hours, but that does not mean you try feeding at 6-8-10-12 o'clock.
+If the baby is active and playful, it only means that she is content and not hungry.
+Do not attempt feeding at that time.
+Wait till she asks for food.
+If it is practically possible, avoid all other feeds for two more months.
+Exclusively breastfeed for the first six months.

-If the baby is not taking breast feeds, but is taking from bottle or bowl, the reasons could be -
+If the baby is not taking breastfeeds but is taking from a bottle or bowl, the reasons could be -

-Second thing - is the weight you have mentioned correct?
-If it’s correct, then the baby should be quite robust and healthy.
-It only means, he’s refusing feeds for the right reasons.
-So there’s no need for you to get worried.
+The second thing - is the weight you have mentioned correct?
+If it is correct, then the baby should be quite robust and healthy.
+It only means she is refusing feeds for the right reasons.
+So there is no need for you to get worried.

 If you wish to follow up, please let me know the birth weight of the baby, height, and head circumference.

 Was this answer helpful?

 Same symptoms doesn’t mean you have the same problem.
 Consult a doctor now!

 .. so sad to hear about his mom.